-By working towards these goals, Xbrane contributes to the global work towards a more sustainable future.
+By working towards these goals, Xbrane contributes to the global effort of a more sustainable future.
 The focus areas are also clearly linked to the underlying factors of environment, social conditions, personnel, human rights and anti-corruption.
-Through a risk analysis, a target has been developed for each focus area with goals and activities that show how Xbrane wants to work to live up to its ambition, and this constitutes Xbrane’s sustainability plan.
+Through a risk analysis, a target has been developed for each focus area with goals and activities that show how Xbrane wants to work to live up to its ambitions, and this constitutes Xbrane’s sustainability plan.
 The work is managed and monitored by the management group and reported to the board.
 A head of sustainability has been appointed to run the work.

 Planned activities in 2021

 Management of Xbrane’s sustainability work will be based on the goals and activities set out in the sustainability plan.
-Work will be followed up regularly.
+Work will be regularly monitored.
 As sustainability is being built up at the company, work will also be done on making goals concrete and clarifying the follow-up.
-Goals and activities will also be continually evaluated relating to relevance and prioritization, so that the work focuses on what makes the best contribution to society.
+Goals and activities will also be continually evaluated relating to relevance and prioritization, so that efforts focus on what makes the best contribution to society.
 Emphasis will be placed on integrating sustainability goals with business operations and becoming a natural part of operations.